Aalto-Electric-Drives/motulator/docs/_sources/grid_examples/grid_following/plot_gfl_10kva.rst

 10-kVA converter
 ================

-This example simulates a grid-following-controlled converter connected to a strong grid.
+This example simulates a grid-following-controlled converter connected to an L filter and a strong grid.
 The control system includes a phase-locked loop (PLL) to synchronize with the grid, a current reference generator, and a PI-based current controller.

 ..
 GENERATED FROM PYTHON SOURCE LINES 13-19